 If plan to live in Germany then you need German health insurance.
 Travel insurances like Mawista or Cigna do not fulfill the health insurance requirements for getting a visa in Germany.
 Even more, travel insurances are not in accordance with German laws and regulations about having German healthcare.
 For example, if you’re going on a trip to Berlin or Munich then a travel insurance is fine.
 On the other hand, if you’re moving to a city in Germany then you need to set up German health insurance with your employer.
 Travel insurance is not sufficient.

 The German National Association of Statutory Health Insurance Funds sets the prices for copayments.
 Therefore, every public health insurance company in Germany has the same regulations for co-payments.
 For example, the co-payment for medicine at the pharmacy will always be between €5 and €10.
-You can click here to go to the Statutory Health Insurance website (in German) to see more prices for copayments.
+The Statutory Health Insurance website (in German) lists more prices for copayments.

 More Information for Expats…